Basic Rules of Radio Communication

 - Make your conversations as concise, precise, and clear as possible.

 - Avoid long and complicated sentences.
-If your message is long, divide it into separate shorter messages.
+If your message is long, divide it into separate, shorter messages.

 - Do not use abbreviations unless they are well understood by your group.

-4 Golden Rules fo Radio Communication
+Four Golden Rules of Radio Communication

 1. Clarity

 Your voice should be clear.
 Speak a little slower than normal.
-Speak in a normal tone, do not shout.
+Speak in a normal tone; do not shout.

 2. Simplicity